Carter Malkasian, The American War in Afghanistan: A History (Oxford: Oxford University Press, 2020).

 This language of medievalism and modernity is natural to Americans, who have long equated the U.S. with the frontline of the future.
 The debates between the Americans who disparaged and who defended the intervention in Afghanistan were conducted entirely inside this frame.
 Both sides assumed that the United States had embarked on a grand project of liberal transformation to drag Afghanistan into the future.
 Those on one side argued that American-led modernization was either a defense necessity or a moral obligation.
 Their critics described any attempt to liberalize Afghanistan as an exercise in futility.

 But both arguments were premised on a fantasy: the most successful modernizers were on the other side of the conflict.
 The U.S. intervention in Afghanistan spent two decades shoring up faltering traditionalist remnants against political modernity.
-The modernists were all on the other side of the conflict.
 It was the men of the Taliban that fought and died for a revolutionary future.

 Carter Malkasian’s The American War in Afghanistan: A History is the first history to adequately capture this story.
 Malkasian deployed as a civilian officer in Kunar and Helmand provinces in the aughts, and then returned to Afghanistan as an advisor to General Joseph Dunford in 2013, and stayed at Dunford’s side through his tenure on the Joint Chiefs of Staff.
 Malkasian speaks Pashto fluently, traveled widely across Afghanistan conducting interviews, and participated in the Trump era negotiations with the Taliban.